 Photo by Cristina Raducan

-The Roma Women’s Project is funded by the Ministry for Foreign Affairs of Finland 2019–2022.
-The Deaconess Foundation carries out work to improve the human rights of Roma communities both in Finland and in different Eastern European countries and in the Western Balkans.
+The Roma Women’s Project was funded by the Ministry for Foreign Affairs of Finland 2019–2022.
+The Deaconess Foundation carried out work to improve the human rights of Roma communities both in Finland and in different Eastern European countries and in the Western Balkans.